aucker/jlox/out/production/lox/lox/doc/Classes.md

 }
 ```
 Like most dynamic typed languages, fields are not explicitly listed in the class declaration.
 Instances are loose bags
-of data and you can freely add fields to them as you see fit using normal imperative code.
+of data, and you can freely add fields to them as you see fit using normal imperative code.

+## Creating Instances

+We have classes, but they don't do anything yet.
+Lox doesn't have "static" methods that you can call right on the class
+itself, so w/o actual instances, classes are useless.
+Thus, instances are the next step.

+While some syntax and semantics are fairly standard across OOP languages, the way you create new instances isn't.
+Ruby,
+following Smalltalk, creates instances by calling a method on the class object itself, a recursively graceful approach.
+Some, like C++ and Java, have a `new` keyword dedicated to birthing a new object.
+Python has you "call" the class itself
+like a function.
+(JavaScript, ever weird, sort of does both.)

+I took a minimal approach with Lox.
+We already have class objects, and we already have function calls, so we'll use call
+expressions on class objects to create new instances.
+It's as if a class is a factory function that generates instances
+of itself.
+This feels elegant to me, and also spares us the need to introduce syntax like `new`.
+Therefore, we can skip
+past the front end straight into the runtime.